JoshuaRady/Fireweed/README.md

 The Fireweed Wildfire Code Library is provided in two largely parallel versions, one in R, and one in C++.
 R is particularly useful for experimentation since it can be used interactively.
 We use it for one-off experiments, working out ideas, and prototyping.
 C++ is significantly faster.
 We use the C++ modules for integration with other scientific software.

 ### R Code
 The R code is an informal library.
 It is source-able but it not structured as a R package and there is no plan make it into one at this time.
 Rather the priority was to keep the R code in a form that is easy to read and follow.
-The code is written with minimal R dependancies (is is base R).
+The code is written with minimal R dependancies (it is base R).
 For maintainability efforts have been made to keep the code structure as parrallel to the C++ code as possible.

 ### C++ Code
 The C++ code is structured so it can be compiled as a shared library or linked into an application.
 The code includes R interface functions that allow some of the main code entry points in the shared library to be called from R code via the .C() function.